Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Simulations

 The decomposition of the RMS trajectory metric error into localisation, missed target, false target and track switch costs is shown in Figure \ref{fig:Trajectory_metric_decomposition}.
 The main difference between TrPMBM and TrMBM is in the lower missed target cost of the TrPMBM.
-Increasing $L$ lowers the localisation error of the trajectory and tree trajectory filters (as past states of the branches are estimated more accurately), but does not affect the rest of the costs.
+This is a typical difference between PMBM and MBM filters \cite{Angel19_e}, due to the measurement-driven track initialisation in PMBM filtering.
+Increasing $L$ lowers the localisation error of the trajectory and tree trajectory filters.
+The reason is that with a higher value of $L$, we can improve the estimation of past states of each trajectory, improving localisation error.
+In this setting, increasing $L$ does not affect the rest of the costs.
 TPMBM filters have quite similar performance to TrPMBM up to time step 52, then performance worsens, mainly due to localisation and missed target costs.
-This is expected as the first target spawning is at time step 53, so trajectory and tree trajectory filters work analogously up to this time step.
-GLMB, PMBM and S-PMBM have higher costs, and the main difference in performance w.r.t. the other filters is due to false and missed targets, and they also experience more track switches.
+This is expected as the first target spawning is at time step 53, so trajectory and tree trajectory filters work analogously up to this time step, and then TrPMBM works better.
+GLMB, PMBM and S-PMBM have higher costs, and the main difference in performance w.r.t. the other filters is due to a higher number of false and missed targets, and they also experience more track switches.
+For example, these sequential track estimators may leave gaps in the estimated trajectories, even though trajectories do have gaps according to the dynamic model.
+Tree or trajectory filters do not leave gaps in estimated trajectories, as the estimation is performed directly from the trajectory/tree posterior.

 The computational times of one Monte Carlo run of the filters on an Intel core i5 laptop are provided in Table \ref{tab:Computational-times}.
-The filter with higher computational burden is the GLMB filter, followed by TrPMBM and TrMBM.
-As expected, the PMBM filter is the fastest filter.
+The GLMB filter has the highest computational burden, due to its higher number of global hypotheses, followed by TrPMBM and TrMBM.
+The TPMBM filter is faster than TrPMBM and TrMBM filters, as TPMBM does not take into account target spawning or tree information.
+The filters with $L=1$ are faster than those with $L=5$, due to the faster single branch updates.
+As expected, the PMBM filter is the fastest filter, as it does not account for spawning and only keeps information on the current set of targets.